TarunSingh2002/Web-Content-Question-And-Answer-Tool/README.md

 3. **Interact with the Tool:**

    - Input URLs: Enter one or more URLs (each on a new line) in the provided text area.
    - Ask a Question: Type your query in the designated input field.

-  - Submit: Click the "Get Answer" button to start the analysis.
+   - Submit: Start the analysis by clicking the "Get Answer" button.
    - View the Answer: The tool will display a succinct answer generated from the content of the provided URLs.
     ```bash
     URLs:
     https://en.wikipedia.org/wiki/Large_language_model